Distributed Dynamic Associative Memory via Online Convex Optimization: Conventional Protocols

 Furthermore, by letting $\mathbf{U}_{n , t} = \mathbf{U}_n^*$ in \eqref{eq:best_solution}, the path-length vanishes, i.e., $\mathrm{PL}_n^T = 0$, and the dynamic regret reduces to the static regret, yielding the upper bound

 \end{corollary}

 Corollary~\ref{coro:ogd} demonstrates that OGD achieves a dynamic regret that scales with the path-length and thus with the degree of environmental variation.
-In particular, if the environment is stationary, the dynamic regret reduces to the static regret \eqref{eq:OGD_S_Reg}, which is sublinear in the time horizon $T$.
-These results establish upper bounds on the regret achievable by decentralized protocols, in which each agent can only observe local data.
+In particular, if the data streams are stationary, i.e., the path-length $\mathrm{PL}_n^T = 0$, the dynamic regret reduces to the static regret \eqref{eq:OGD_S_Reg}, which is sublinear in the time horizon $T$.